Saifa36622/DRL_HW3/README.md

 **but**

 <br>

-linear q learning will approaximate Q(s,a) using Linear function
+linear q learning will approaximate Q(s,a) using Linear function <br>

 $$Q(s,a) = f(s,a) · w_a $$